Filing trade mark applications

 2. Filing a trade mark application

 1 A person claiming to be the owner of a trade mark may apply for the registration of a trade mark in the prescribed manner and on payment of the prescribed fee 2 .
+One or more classes may be filed in a single trade mark application so long as the prescribed fee is included for each class in which registration is sought.
 An application for registration of a trade mark may be made through our online service.

 3. Prescribed fees